Parallel-in-Time/qmat/docs/devdoc/structure.md

 the expected arrays in `numpy.ndarray` format :

 1. `nodes` : 1D vector of size `nNodes`
-2. `weights` : 1D vector of size `nNides`
+2. `weights` : 1D vector of size `nNodes`
 3. `Q` : 2D matrix of size `(nNodes,nNodes)`

-While `nNodes` is a variable depending on the generator instance, later on the tests checks if the for each $Q$-generators, dimensions of `nodes`, `weights` and `Q` are consistent.
+While `nNodes` is directly determined from the `nodes` property, later on the tests checks if the for each $Q$-generators, dimensions of `nodes`, `weights` and `Q` are consistent.
 Finally, you should implement the `order` property, that returns the theoretical accuracy order of the associated scheme (global truncation error).
-The later is used in the [test series for convergence](https://github.com/Parallel-in-Time/qmat/blob/main/tests/test_qcoeff/test_convergence.py) to check the coefficients.
+Value returned by `order` is used in the [test series for convergence](https://github.com/Parallel-in-Time/qmat/blob/main/tests/test_qcoeff/test_convergence.py) to check the coefficients.

+> 🔔 For Runge-Kutta type generators, their implementation use an additional abstract layer to simplify the addition
+> of new schemes, see [specific documentation to add RK schemes ...](./addRK.md)

 Even if not it's not mandatory, $Q$-generators can implement a constructor to store parameters, _e.g_ :